What is Morpheme?

 2. Bound Morphemes

 Bound roots are those Bound morphemes that have lexical meaning when they are included in other bound morphemes to form the content words.
 For example, -ceive, -tain, perceive, deceive, retain, contain, etc.

-Affixes are those bound morphemes that naturally attached different types of words and used to change the meaning or function of those words.
+Affixes are those bound morphemes that naturally attach different types of words and are used to change the meaning or function of those words.

 Affixes can be categorized into five sub-classes according to their position in the word and function in a phrase or sentence.
 They are:

-Prefixes are kind of bound morphemes included at the beginning of different types of words.
-For example in-, un-, sub- incomplete, injustice, unable, uneducated, subway, etc.
+Prefixes are bound morphemes included at the beginning of different types of words—for example in-, un-, sub- incomplete, injustice, unable, uneducated, subway, etc.

 Infixes are those bound morphemes included within the words.
 There are no infixes that exist in the English language.

 Suffixes are those bound morphemes included at the end of different types of words.
 For example; -able, -less, -ness, -en, available, careless, happiness, shortening, etc.

-Derivational morphemes are used to make new words by changing their meaning or different grammatical category.
+Derivational morphemes make new words by changing their meaning or different grammatical categories.
 In other words, derivational morphemes form new words with a meaning and category distinct through the addition of affixes.

 This is how derivational morphemes make new words by changing their meaning or grammatical category.
 Derivational morphemes can be categorized into two sub-classes.
 They are: